Língua geral dos índios das Américas

-Língua geral dos índios das Américas is an anonymous, undated manuscript, likely from the 18th century, that contains a Tupi vocabulary.
+Língua geral dos índios das Américas (lit. 'general language of the Indians of the Americas') is an anonymous, undated manuscript, likely from the 18th century, that contains a Tupi vocabulary.
 It is one of the very few known records of the Paulista General Language and is housed at the National Library of Brazil.
 The manuscript was discovered in 2001 by Aryon Rodrigues and Ruth Monserrat.

 The Portuguese terms are printed on the left side, with their Tupi translations handwritten on the right, followed by the Portuguese equivalents again, this time handwritten as well.
 The terms cover a wide range of lexical fields.
 There is evidence suggesting the document may have passed from Lusophone to Francophone hands.
 The manuscript is worn and stained, making it sometimes difficult to read.

 Its size suggests it was intended for missionaries, who may have communicated with only a fragmented understanding of the language, which implies interactions took place through a pidgin.
 The text displays numerous features of the Paulista General Language, as well as influences of Portuguese on the Tupi language.